 Rates of interest are variable down to the individual’s specific financial circumstances and geographic location.
 For our purposes, we took a quote for a married, 45-year old man with two children and no credit rating.

 We sought to borrow $500 for a total period of six months, to be paid back in monthly instalments.
-The total repayment quoted was $603, equaling a total charge of $103, this being equivalent to an Annual Percentage Rate (APR) of 59%.
+The total repayment quoted was $603, equaling a total charge of $103, which is the equivalent to an Annual Percentage Rate (APR) of 59%.
+It's by no means the worst APR you will find, but it's always best to shop around for competitive rates, particularly through someone such as Check 'n Go, to keep costs as low as possible.

 To qualify for an Oportun short-term loan, customers must have proof of identity and of regular income as well as some references, a verified address and phone number in one of the states where Oportun operates.
 Customers do not necessarily need a checking account.